qlik-product-success/qseow-auto-log-collector/README.md

     -  ![Edit Trigger](/images/11.png "Edit Trigger")
 - The "Conditions" tab may need to be modified, depending on your settings.
     -  ![Conditions Tab](/images/12.png "Conditions Tab")
 - In the "Settings" tab, select "If the task fails, allow to restart every 5 minutes".
 5 minutes is an arbitrary value and can be changed.
-Allow allow for a maximum of 3 retries.
+Allow for a maximum of 3 retries to avoid being stuck in a "Retry" state if it fails.
     -  ![Settings Tab](/images/13.png "Settings Tab")
 - Select "OK" to save all the changes.